raviriley/neurotech-project/dataset.md

 here is our [proposal](https://drive.google.com/file/d/1n70BcMPvtGzscGGgcBA8ruXdO0AuEr_v/view?usp=sharing) document.
 The similar systems section would be very useful you will find some results at the end of the document they were used using [this](https://www.kaggle.com/datasets/wanghaohan/confused-eeg) dataset as it used the same helmet as ours although not the same classification and that's why we got poor results but it was for a start

+# About `acquiredDataset.csv`

+= collected dataset and its classification

+## Columns

+attention
+Proprietary measure of mental focus from 0-100

+meditation
+Proprietary measure of calmness from 0-100

+delta
+1-3 Hz of power spectrum

+theta
+4-7 Hz of power spectrum

+lowAlpha
+Lower 8-11 Hz of power spectrum

+highAlpha
+Higher 8-11 Hz of power spectrum

+lowBeta
+Lower 12-29 Hz of power spectrum

+highBeta
+Higher 12-29 Hz of power spectrum)

+lowGamma
+Lower 30-100 Hz of power spectrum

+highGamma
+Higher 30-100 Hz of power spectrum

+classification
+whether driver is sleepy